Milan, Italy

 When we asked expats and global nomads about the quality of medical care in Milan, they replied:

 "Milan offers a wide range of medical services for its citizens and visitors.
 The city is home to a number of hospitals, clinics, and medical centers that provide a variety of treatments and services.
 These include general medical care, emergency services, specialized care, and preventive health services.
 Milan also has a number of specialized medical centers that offer treatments for specific conditions, such as cancer, heart disease, and neurological disorders.
-Additionally, Milan is home to a number of private medical practices that provide personalized care and treatments," remarked one expat living in Milan.
+Additionally, Milan is home to a number of private medical practices that provide personalized care and treatments," mentioned an expat living in Milan.

 Are healthcare and health insurance expensive in Milan?